-The City of Chicago’s on-street bike network consists of over 248 miles of protected bike lanes, buffered bike lanes, conventional bike lanes, dashed/advisory lanes, marked shared lanes, and neighborhood bike routes.
-The network of bike facilities is growing every year with the goal of providing residents and visitors the opportunity to feel comfortable riding a bike throughout the City.
+The City of Chicago’s bike network consists of over 303 miles of on-street bikeways, including protected bike lanes, buffered bike lanes, bike lanes, marked shared lanes, and neighborhood bike routes, and 55 miles of off-street trails.
+The bikeway network is growing every year with the goal of providing residents and visitors the opportunity to feel comfortable riding a bike throughout the City.
 Expanding the on-street bike network will help establish Chicago as the most bicycle-friendly big city in America and promote the social, economic and health benefits that result from increased ridership.

 Types of Bikeways